|

 spiritually.

-I'm not a
+I'm

-ingredients or which corporations own which brands.
+trace ingredients or which corporations own which

-places who have developed wonderful cuisines, out
+and places who have developed wonderful cuisines,

-of love for delicious flavors and healthy
+out of love for delicious flavors and healthy

 living.